mullerlab/wave-matlab/README.md

 # **wave**: analysis of spatiotemporal dynamics in noisy multisite data #

 **wave** is a MATLAB toolbox for analysis and visualization of noisy multisite data.
 Originally developed for multichannel recordings in neuroscience, where both optical imaging and multielectrode data are increasingly common, the functions in **wave** are general and will be applicable to multisite data in biology, ecology, climatology, and experimental physics.
-Installation should be easy and straightforward via the *pathtool* utility, and with accessible and standard data structures, the toolbox be easy to integrate into existing MATLAB analysis code.
+Installation should be easy and straightforward via the *pathtool* utility, and with accessible and standard data structures, the toolbox will be easy to integrate into existing MATLAB analysis code.

 Install
 ========